elmcraft/core-extra/README.md

 git status # make sure you have a clean working tree, in case you want to revert

 npx elm-review --template elmcraft/core-extra/upgrade/2.0.0 --fix
-# You can run this command multiple times if you want to abort and fix stuff manually
+# You can run this command multiple times if you'd like to abort and make changes manually

 elm-json install elmcraft/core-extra@2 # upgrade to version 2 which no longer contains deprecated functions
 ```